pwerle-logo

 - Animal tracks, such as those of emus or kangaroos, reflect the path of ancestral beings.

-- Dots and flowing lines can represent fire trails, desert grasses, wind, or even the rhythm of a song.
+- Dots and flowing lines can represent fire trails, desert grasses, wind or even the rhythm of a song.

 These symbols may seem simple to the untrained eye, but many contain layers of meaning known only to those with the cultural authority to understand them.
 Some knowledge is public; much is sacred, gender-specific, or kept within certain family lines.
 What is shared on canvas is only ever a part of a much deeper system of knowledge.

 The Dreaming teaches people how to live: how to hunt, find bush foods, care for Country, resolve conflict, understand weather, or raise children.
 It guides daily life and ceremonial obligations.
-It teaches values, connection, balance and the understanding that land, culture, language, and spirit are one and the same.
+It teaches values, connection, balance, and the understanding that land, culture, language, and spirit are one and the same.

 The artists of the Atnwengerrp community whose work we proudly showcase continue this storytelling through their painting.
 From the late Emily Kame Kngwarreye to contemporary artists such as Molly Pwerle, Barbara Weir and Gloria Petyarre, these works are expressions of lived culture.
-We are proud to exclusively represent artists from this region, where art is not a career — it is a responsibility and a spiritual practice.
+We are proud to exclusively represent artists from this region, where art is not a career it is a responsibility and a spiritual practice.

 Over the past two decades, Aboriginal art has experienced a global renaissance.
-No longer seen merely as ethnographic or decorative, these paintings are now recognised as fine art — and more importantly, as cultural declarations.
+No longer seen merely as ethnographic or decorative, these paintings are now recognised as fine art and more importantly, as cultural declarations.
 They speak of resilience, ancestral power, and cultural authority.
-Through their work, these artists challenge misconceptions, correct histories, and celebrate identity.
+Through their work, these artists challenge misconceptions, correct histories and celebrate identity.

 At Pwerle Gallery, our mission is to honour these stories, protect their integrity, and amplify the voices of the artists behind them.
-Each painting connects the viewer to something much older and more sacred than the canvas itself — a story passed down through bloodlines, ceremony, and deep cultural practice.
+Each painting connects the viewer to something much older and more sacred than the canvas itself - a story passed down through bloodlines, ceremony and deep cultural practice.

 BUSH PLUM

 The bush plum fruits in the summer after a fall of rain and is an important food source, even though not all of the plum is edible.
 The plums can be collected when ripe and eaten immediately or they can be dried and eaten later.
-When young, the fruit is green in appearance but as it matures, it becomes a purple-black colour.
-It is similar in appearance to an olive.
-The plant can grow up to 3 metres high and has blue-green leaves and a creamy white flower, making it a very attractive plant.
-To ensure the fruiting of this plant each season, the artist pay’s homage to the spirit of the bush tomato by painting about it and by celebrating it in their ceremonies.
+When young, the fruit is green in appearance, but as it matures, it becomes a purple-black colour, similar in appearance to an olive.

 BUSH BERRIES

-The Bush Berry vine grows in abundance throughout Utopia.
-It grows at the base of a tree and weaves its way to a high branch forming a cluster which will then produce many individual vines.
-Although there are many of these vines, only a small number of them will fruit, producing berries in large clusters
+The bush berry vine grows in abundance throughout Utopia.
+It grows at the base of a tree and weaves its way to a high branch, forming a cluster which will then produce many individual vines.
+Although there are many of these vines, only a small number of them will fruit, producing berries in large clusters.

 BUSH TOMATO